hallowelt/mwstake-mediawiki-component-wikicron/README.md

 Mechanism for executing scheduled tasks in MediaWiki

-This allows extension to run [ProcessManager processes](https://github.com/hallowelt/mwstake-mediawiki-component-processmanager/blob/main/README.md) processes on a schedule, using standard crontab expression.
+This allows extension to run [ProcessManager processes](https://github.com/hallowelt/mwstake-mediawiki-component-processmanager/blob/main/README.md) on a schedule, using standard crontab expression.

 ## Declare a cron